Pakistan: Economy

-Pakistan's economy ranks 25th globally by purchasing power parity (PPP) and 44th by nominal GDP.
+Pakistan's economy ranks 27th globally by purchasing power parity (PPP) and 42nd by nominal GDP.
 Historically, Pakistan was part of the wealthiest region in the first millennium CE, but lost ground to regions like China and Western Europe by the 18th century.
 Pakistan is a developing country, and part of the Next Eleven, poised to become one of the world's largest economies in the 21st century, alongside the BRIC countries.

-The semi-industrialized economy has growth centers along the Indus River.
-The diversified economies of Karachi and Punjab's urban centers coexist with less-developed areas in other parts of the country, particularly in Balochistan.
-Pakistan ranks as the 67th-largest export economy and the 106th-most complex economy globally, with a negative trade balance of US$23.96 billion in fiscal year 2015–16.
+The semi-industrialised economy is heavily dependent on agriculture, and industrial growth in Pakistan benefits significantly from agricultural expansion.
+Pakistan's economy has shifted from agriculture to trade and services, with agriculture contributing about one-fifth of GDP and manufacturing one-sixth, while trade and services form the largest share.
+In 2023, Pakistan was the 66th-largest export economy, with a trade deficit of US$21.3 billion.